the-moebius/joda-helpers/README.md

 ## Features

-- Casts dates from joda-dates to native dates and vice-versa
-- Parses ISO:8601 strings to joda dates
-- Helps to compare different types of joda dates
-- Converts joda dates to ISO:8601 strings
+- Various dates comparison with configurable tolerance
-- Written in TypeScript and provides typing declarations
+- Written in TypeScript and provides type declarations
 - Distributed in both CommonJS and ESM formats